genai-2025-07/Voyager-T800/docs/dev-setup.md

 ```bash
 poetry --version
 ```
-If you need to install pipx & pyenv (for python3.12 usage), refer to section 2.3.6 below
+If you need to install pipx & pyenv (for python3.12 usage), refer to section 2.3.6 below.
+Please note that poetry creates `poetry.lock` file which includes dependency resolution to ensure reproducible builds.

 #### 2.3.2 Install dependencies
 ```bash